rdkcentral/firebolt-certification-app/docs/intentReaderHandlers/GetEventResponse.md

 It performs the following actions :
 1. Parse the input message received to get the event name
 2. Fetch the response of the triggered event
-3. Save the response/error and perform schema validations
+3. Save the response/error and perform schema validations.
+More about schema validations here : [validation documentation](../Validations.md).
 4. Format the result and send the response back to the IntentReader